 (December 2014 KNOXVILLE) Dr. Elizabeth Strand, director of Veterinary Social Work, a program at the University of Tennessee College of Veterinary Medicine, will teach a Mindfulness-Based Stress Reduction (MBSR) course this January and February.
 The eight-week MBSR course teaches mindfulness practice techniques for the alleviation of accumulated daily stress, chronic pain, anxiety, high blood pressure, depression, and other conditions worsened by stress.
 MBSR has accumulated 30 years of research supporting its effectiveness in stress management and health promotion.

 MBSR is designed to increase participants awareness so they can respond to situations with choice rather than automatic reactions.
 According to Strand, We can do this by becoming more aware of where our attention is and deliberately changing the focus of our attention, over, and over again.
 She says while MBSR is used predominantly in human hospitals it has also been taught in medical schools and the work place.

-The eight-week class begins Monday, January 7, 2012 and will be held one night a week.
-A free orientation session for potential participants will be held Thursday, January 3 from 6:30 pm 8:00 pm in the Sequoyah Room at the veterinary college on the UT agricultural campus.
-The cost of the course is $175.
-To learn more or to register, contact Tressie Brown by email or by calling (865) 974-5574.
+The eight-week class begins Thursday, January 8, 2015 and will be held one night a week.
+A free orientation session for potential participants will be held Monday, January 5, 2015 from 6:30 pm 8:00 pm in the Sequoyah Room at the veterinary college on the UT agricultural campus.
+The cost of the course is $250, and scholarships for those in need are available.
+To learn more or to register, contact Tressie Brown or call (865) 974-5574.

 Media RelationsSandra Harbison